cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/cyberconnect/API/recommendation/introduction.md

 ---
-id: recommendation
+id: recommendation-introduction
-title: Recommendations
+title: Introduction
-slug: /guides/recommendation/recommendation
+slug: /guides/recommendation/introduction
-sidebar_label: Recommendations
+sidebar_label: Introduction
-sidebar_position: 2
+sidebar_position: 1
-description: Recommendation - Recommendation
+description: Recommendation introduction
 ---

 The main entry point for address-based recommendations is the `Recommendations` type in `wallet`, it’s used for finding information that might be interesting to a given wallet based on its historical transaction history, current balance & project interactions.